Council Hall

 My sight extends all across the world, to any city that held a council hall, including the ancient cities of Tshuan.

-The years spin before me, until I see a council meeting, before the war.
+The years spin before me, until I touch a time before the war, and see a council meeting.

-Each council is filled with twelve people, men and women, young, and old.
+Each council is filled with twelve Jiku, men and women, young, and old.

 The king appoints two members of each council, and the local people elect the other ten.